Sub-exponential mixing of open systems with particle-disk interactions: Settings

 Let $\Phi_t$ be the associated Markov process on $\Omega$; denote the transition probability kernel by $\mathcal{P}^t$.
-Note that $\Omega$ is locally compact and separable, and $\Phi_t$ has strongly Markov with right-continuous sample paths because we chose to keep track of the outgoing velocities are collisions.
+Note that $\Omega$ is locally compact and separable, and $\Phi_t$ has strong Markov with right-continuous sample paths because we chose to keep track of the outgoing velocities at collisions.
 Those assumptions are necessary in order to apply general state Markov process theory in section \ref{sect: existence}.

-\begin{theorem} There exists a unique invariant measure $\mu$ for the Markov Process $\Phi_t$.
+\begin{theorem} There exists a unique absolutely continuous invariant measure $\mu$ for the Markov Process $\Phi_t$.
 It is mixing, but not exponentially mixing.
 Moreover, all initial distributions converge to $\mu$, but for a large class of initial distributions the convergence rate is at best polynomial. \end{theorem}

 In section \ref{sect: existence} we will show existence of an invariant probability measure, which is mixing; in section \ref{sect: non exp mixing} that mixing and the convergence of initial distributions to $\mu$ for a class of initial distributions are not exponential.
+We do not include the proof of absolute continuity of $\mu$ since, given the rest of our results, it is a simple reiteration of the proof of Lemma~12 in \cite{Khanin}.